cloudflare/wrangler-legacy/README.md

   wrangler preview post hello=hello
   ```

   Additionally, you can preview different environments.
-This is useful if you have different builds for different environments, but typically isn't needed.
+This is useful if you have different builds for different environments (like staging vs. production), but typically isn't needed.
 For more information see the [environments documentation](https://github.com/cloudflare/wrangler/blob/master/docs/environments.md).

 ## 🔩 Configuration